 - 7/3 split: As part of the Final Rule on HOS that went into effect on September 29, 2020, drivers can now split their required 10 hours off-duty in a 7/3 split if they prefer, offering additional flexibility.

 - The two breaks can be taken in any order and by completing both rest periods, the 14-hour driving window is re-started from the end of the first sleeper berth period but not until after the second period is completed.

 - Since the 14-hour driving window does not restart after the end of the second off-duty period, the split sleeper berth is not a full 10-hour reset; it simply moves the start time of the 14-hour driving window.

-There is still a lot of confusion in the trucking world about how to this sleeper berth rule.
+In the trucking world, there is still a lot of confusion about how to follow this sleeper berth rule.
 So I'm explaining it to you in a very simple fashion below.

 Let's stick to the 8 and 2 portions of the driver's brake.

 The 2-hour portion of the brake will not stop the 14-hour clock.